Budibase/budibase/README.md

 From opening a bug report to creating a pull request: every contribution is appreciated and welcomed.
 If you're planning to implement a new feature or change the API please create an issue first.
 This way we can ensure your work is not in vain.

 ### Not Sure Where to Start?
+A good place to start contributing, is the [First time issues project](https://github.com/Budibase/budibase/projects/22).

+### How the repository is organized
 Budibase is a monorepo managed by lerna.
 Lerna manages the building and publishing of the budibase packages.
-At a high level, here are the packages that make up budibase.
+At a high level, here are the packages that make up Budibase.

-- packages/builder - contains code for the budibase builder client side svelte application.
+- [packages/builder](https://github.com/Budibase/budibase/tree/master/packages/builder) - contains code for the budibase builder client side svelte application.

-- packages/client - A module that runs in the browser responsible for reading JSON definition and creating living, breathing web apps from it.
+- [packages/client](https://github.com/Budibase/budibase/tree/master/packages/client) - A module that runs in the browser responsible for reading JSON definition and creating living, breathing web apps from it.

-- packages/server - The budibase server.
+- [packages/server](https://github.com/Budibase/budibase/tree/master/packages/server) - The budibase server.
 This Koa app is responsible for serving the JS for the builder and budibase apps, as well as providing the API for interaction with the database and file system.

 For more information, see [CONTRIBUTING.md](./CONTRIBUTING.md)